GO1, an enterprise learning platform, picks up $40M from Microsoft, Salesforce and more – TechCrunch

 “We are excited about partnering with GO1 as it looks to scale its online content hub globally.
 While the majority of corporate learning is done in person today, we believe the new digital imperative will see an acceleration in the shift to online learning tools.
 We believe GO1 fits well into the Trailhead ecosystem and our vision of creating the life-long learner journey,” said Rob Keith, Head of Australia, Salesforce Ventures, in a statement.

-Working remotely has raised a whole new set of challenges for organizations, especially those whos employees typically have not worked for days, weeks and months outside of the office.
+Working remotely has raised a whole new set of challenges for organizations, especially those whose employees typically have never before worked for days, weeks and months outside of the office.

 Some of these have been challenges of a more basic IT nature: getting secure access to systems on the right kinds of machines and making sure people can communicate in the ways that they need to to get work done.

-But others are more nuanced and long-term: making sure people remain focused and motivated and in a healthy state of mind about work.
-Education is one way of getting them focused in the latter way: professional development is not only useful for the person to do her or his job better, but it’s a way to motivate them and focus their minds, and rest from routine, in a way that still remains relevant to work.
+But others are more nuanced and long-term but actually just as important, such as making sure people remain in a healthy state of mind about work.
+Education is one way of getting them on the right track: professional development is not only useful for the person to do her or his job better, but it’s a way to motivate people, to focus their minds, and take a rest from their routines, but in a way that still remains relevant to work.

 GO1 is absolutely not the only company pursuing this opportunity.
 Others include Udemy and Coursera, which have both come to enterprise after initially focusing more on traditional education plays.
 And LinkedIn Learning (which used to be known as Lynda, before LinkedIn acquired it and shifted the branding) was a trailblazer in this space.